asengupta/avishek.net/_posts/2023-01-22-every-engineer-is-an-economist.md

 ## Key Concepts

 ### Net Present Value
+[TODO]
 ### Discounted Cash Flow
+[TODO]
 ### Financial Derivative
+[TODO]
 ### Risk Exposure
+[TODO]
+### Confidence Level
+[TODO]

 ## 1. Articulating Value: Communicating Uncertainty and Risk in Estimation Models

-$$
-\text{Confidence Interval } = \hat{X} \pm Z.\frac{\sigma}{\sqrt{n} }
-$$
+Scenario: Developers are asked to estimate a certain piece of work.
+They put together the usual RAIDs (Risks, Assumptions, Issues, Dependencies), and come up with a number (or, if they are slightly more sophisticated, they throw a minimum, most likely, and maximum value for each story).
+They end up adding up the maximum values to get an "upper bound", do the same thing to the other two sets of estimates to get a total lower bound, and a total likely estimate.
+The analyst or the manager goes "This is too high!".
+The developers go back to their estimates and start scrutinising the estimates, all in the hope of finding something they can reduce.
+Most of the time, they simply end up lowering some estimates (by fiat, or common agreement); this may be accompanied by a rational explanation or not: the latter is usually more common.

+Happy with this number, the manager marches off to the client and shows off this estimate.
+The budget is approved; work commences.
+Then along comes the client all indignant: "We are not meeting the sprint commitments!
+The team is not moving fast enough!"
+Negotiations follow.
+No side ends up happy.

+There are so many things wrong in the above picture; unfortunately, this can happen more often than not.
+What has happened here is a failure of communication; between the developers and the manager, and between the team and the client.
+One of the primary reasons for this is the false sense of accuracy and precision that comes with ending up with a single number, and the lack of tools to articulate the uncertainty behind this number.
+What does "upper bound" mean?
+Are you saying it will never go past this number?

+If only there was a clear way of communicating this uncertainty, the team can make an informed decision of what level of risk they are taking up when committing to a certain estimate.
+The client would certainly appreciate this, instead of receiving a single number which ends up being treated as an ironclad guarantee of the date of delivery.

+Thankfully, we can communicate this uncertainty using some time-tested statistical tools.

+### Estimation Procedure using Confidence Levels

+- We assume that the estimate of a story is normally distributed.
+A potentially better candidate could be the log normal distribution, but let's keep it simple for now.
+- When you throw an estimate, pick a range.
+This range is not simply an "upper bound" and "lower bound", but it answers the question: "I'm 90% certain that it falls within $$x$$ and $$y$$".
+We don't bother with the most likely estimate in this scenario (it might matter if we are using something other than a Gaussian distribution, but let's keep it simple).
 - Calculate $$\sigma$$ given confidence interval of 0.9 (Z-score is correspondingly 1.65).
+Note that Confidence Interval is defined as $$\hat{X} \pm Z.\sigma $$.
 - Do this for each story.
 - Calculate the joint probability distribution of all the random variables (one per story).
 This is easy if we assume all the estimate distributions are Gaussian.
 If not, perform Monte Carlo simulations.
+This will give you a new normal distribution that represents the aggregate of all your estimate distributions.
-- Choose acceptable confidence level, and pick that estimate.
-Alternatively, pick an acceptable estimate, and record confidence level, and acknowledge the risk involved.
+- Pick a range of estimates based on an acceptable confidence level.
+Alternatively, pick an acceptable range of estimates, record the confidence level, and acknowledge the risk.
+Communicate this range and the confidence with the client.
-- Negotiation should happen around acceptable levels of uncertainty levels, not on modifying story estimates to fit a particular target.
+- Negotiation with the client (or within the team) should happen around acceptable levels of uncertainty levels, not on modifying story estimates to fit a particular target.
+As long as all parties acknowledge the risk level, the uncertainty is explicitly communicated and may preempt the client coming back disappointed because the recorded effort exceeded a single number.

 See [this spreadsheet](https://docs.google.com/spreadsheets/d/1jBHwntpPI3QK5rM5yw5m2Gge9otgDf7pddNZs1sBZlw/edit?usp=sharing) for a sample calculation.
 In the diagram below, the normal distribution on the far right is the final distribution resulting from convolving all the story estimates (which are normal distributions themselves).
 The Y-axis has been scaled by 1000 for ease of visualisation.